Objective control in Huntington’s theory

 Another topic : Charles de Gaulle, General Culture As The True School Of Command.

-India: A Deceptive Power
+India: a Deceptive Power

 Will India have the capacity to impose itself as a great power on the international scene?